Tya Language Specification

 Multiple assignment evaluates the right-hand side and binds the corresponding left-hand targets.
 Right-hand expressions are evaluated first, left to right; after that, assignment targets are evaluated and assigned left to right.

-If Statements
+If Expressions

-if, elseif, and else select among blocks.
+if, elseif, and else select among blocks and may be used as either a

 if age >= 20